Navegos/CMake/Help/manual/cmake.1.rst

  :command:`message(SEND_ERROR)` calls.

 ``--debug-find``
- Put cmake find in a debug mode.
+ Put cmake find commands in a debug mode.

  Print extra find call information during the cmake run to standard error.
 Output is designed for human consumption and not for parsing.
+ See also the :variable:`CMAKE_FIND_DEBUG_MODE` variable for debugging a more local part of the project.

 ``--trace``
  Put cmake in trace mode.